-He recommended that TV broadcasts in the Albanian language be increased from one to two hours per day, with further subsequent increases.
-The government implemented this recommendation, increasing Albanian programming to three hours per day and five hours on Wednesdays.
+recommendation, increasing Albanian programming to three hours per day and five hours on Wednesdays.15

 The HCNM recommended that other OSCE States and the international community offer enough assistance to enable Macedonia to start a process of economic recovery, noting that economic conditions in Macedonia had continued to deteriorate.
-The States and international organizations did provide aid; however, GDP continued to decrease, hampered by the sanctions on Serbia and Greece's embargo.
+The States and international organizations did provide aid; however, GDP continued to decrease, hampered by Greece's embargo and the sanctions on Serbia.

 He also recommended that the Macedonian and Greek governments normalize their relations, to include ending the Greek embargo.
-This recommendation was partially implemented in October 1995 when Greece and Macedonia signed an interim accord that normalized their relations and settled all of the disputed issues except for the name.
-The agreement also opened the way to international recognition and membership in international organizations (however, the accord stated that Greece would not object to Macedonia joining any international, multilateral, or regional organization of which Greece was a member unless Macedonia was to be referred to in any other way than "The former Yugoslav Republic of Macedonia").
+This recommendation was partially implemented in October 1995 when Greece and Macedonia signed an interim accord that normalized their relations and settled all of the disputed issues except for the country's name.
+The agreement also opened the way to international recognition and membership in international organizations (however, the Accord stated that Greece would not object to Macedonia joining any international, multilateral, or regional organization of which Greece was a member unless Macedonia was to be referred to in any other way than "The former Yugoslav Republic of Macedonia").
 Trade between the two countries increased, and Greece eventually became the primary investor in Macedonia.